Earth and Planetary Sciences

 The laboratories and lecture rooms of the Department of Earth and Planetary Sciences are housed in the University Museum and in the David and Arnold Hoffman Laboratory of Experimental Geology.
 The School of Engineering and Applied Sciences is housed in Pierce Hall, across Oxford Street from the Hoffman Laboratory.The department operates and maintains a seismological station at the Harvard-Adam Dziewonski Observatory in Harvard, Massachusetts, about 25 miles west of Cambridge.

-Laboratory facilities are available for sample preparation, mineral separation, organic geochemistry and molecular biology, microbial and isotope Geobiology, radiogenic and stable isotope geochemistry, trace element geochemistry, shock compression, geophysics, X-ray diffraction analysis, mineral analysis with an automated electron microprobe, scanning and transmission electron microscopy, and spectroscopy.
+Laboratory facilities are available for sample preparation, mineral separation, organic geochemistry and molecular biology, microbial and isotope geobiology, radiogenic and stable isotope geochemistry, trace element geochemistry, geophysics, X-ray diffraction analysis, mineral analysis with an automated electron microprobe, scanning and transmission electron microscopy, and spectroscopy.
 The department is home to a 3D stereo visualization facility.
 State-of-the-art high performance parallel computing facilities are used by several groups in the department.
 The specimen collections in mineralogy, petrology, and paleontology are among the best in the world.
 In addition, opportunities exist for students to participate in field-based research.

 Doctor of Philosophy (PhD)

 The Department of Earth and Planetary Sciences admits students for the PhD only; EPS does not admit students for the Master of Arts (AM) degree.
 The program may award the AM degree incidentally to PhD candidates.